mrkarezina/awesome-search/README.md

 docker run -d -p 6379:6379 redislabs/redisearch:2.0.0
 ```

+### Config

+The default `config.ini.sample` values are for local development.

+Request a personal access token for the Github API [here](https://github.com/settings/tokens).

+Copy / set the appropriate keys into `config.ini`.

 ### Seed database
 Once Redis is up and running seed the database with some awesome list data.